JoshMermel/JoshMermel.github.io/_posts/2015-09-16-Starting-Out-With-Tmux.md

 Sometimes I forget what is in a window when its title is just "bash" or "vim".
 Windows can be manually renamed with `C-b ,`.

+Sometimes tmux's pane layout isn't enough for me and I want to manually resize a pane.
+You do this by holding `C-b` and then pressing an arrow key.

 ## Workflows at this point

 ## Copy mode and scrollback
+Remember when scrollback didn't work.
+Here is a way to scroll back with limitations.
+What is it so bad?
+I should see if I can get mousewheel to work

 ## Messing With .tmux.conf
+warn about not resetting defaults to unspecified fields.

 ## Using Sessions?
+I don't do this but its a strength of tmux I guess.
+I probably should start using these...